Skip to content

 print(to_regex(spaces)) # Output: ( )*

-You can also use the zero_or_more function, the string will automatically be converted to a String instance:
+You can also use the zero_or_more function:

 from outlines.types import zero_or_more